spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## To wake or not to wake

-When we first configured Spokestack, we used voice-activity activated speech recognition, but that's not the only way you can start classifying your users speech!
+When we first configured Spokestack, we used voice activity-activated speech recognition, but that's not the only way you can start transcribing your users' speech!

 ### I want the user to tap a button before talking